 During our adoption process I’ve taken the opportunity to do A LOT of research on Latvia adoptions (like, to the point of obsession y’all).
 One of the things I have noticed across the board for adoptions from Latvia is the amount of hurtles almost all of them must overcome, many unsuccessfully.
 Again, none of these are related to the adoption agency, but they often get blamed because people are very emotional and may feel like they were ill-informed going into the situation.
 This seems to be common with families who have hosted and only have interest in the adoption of one particular child or sibling group.
 I know it can be discouraging to talk about the negatives with a family who is at the beginning of the adoption process, but setting up realistic expectations can be super important with families who go through stress, anxiety, and many times loss, during the journey.
 All of these aren’t specific to our experience, but again, I do tons of reading and see these complaints most often.
 At the bottom are my most used resources for info, mostly Facebook pages because they contain up-to date stuff and real life, unbiased situations.

-The Children Decide The children are asked multiple times during the adoption process if they want to go to America with their potential adoptive family.
+The children are asked multiple times during the adoption process if they want to go to America with their potential adoptive family.
 The Latvian adoption court takes their opinion very seriously (even when the child is young).
 There may be influence on the child to stay in Latvia by friends, family or orphanages or the child may be too afraid of leaving everything they have ever known.
 It is common for a child to want to stay in America while here, but change their mind after returning home.
 If their answer is no, then you will not be allowed to adopt at that time.
 You may be able to host again (if the child is willing) and then re-approach the courts at a later time, but paperwork and fees may need to be resubmitted depending on the length of time that has passed.

 Even though parental rights may have been terminated, it may be, that a member of bio family will fight for their rights back when they are informed about an international adoption.
 If the child is in a foster family, they may choose to proceed with adoption.
 The courts will do what is in the best interest of the child, and many times, they view that as staying in Latvia.

 Delays in the Orphan Court system are common.
 As in most Eastern European countries, holidays are taken regularly and the courts shut down.
 Many other factors influence the pace of an adoption!

 If you are adopting a child you have hosted, they may not be on the international adoption list.
 If that is the case, you will not get information listing your child’s medical history, family history and potential disabilities until the time of your referral, which is just before the first trip.
 After receiving the referral, you will give your official answer as to adopt the child(ren) or not.

 If you choose to take your child(ren) home after the first trip, they will be traveling on a visa that does not permit enrollment in school.
 You do have the option to home school, or have them ‘visit’ a school for no more than 18 hours a week for subjects like art, gym, lunch, music ect.

 If you have hosted before, be prepared for things to be different once the adoption is complete.
 Hosting is a month long vacation and now it’s for real.
 People treat acquaintances (even close ones) differently than they do family, and sometimes family gets the worst of us.
 Remember these kids are coming from a place of fear, instability and trauma (even if you didn’t notice any signs during hosting).
 That doesn’t just go away…ever!